|Home | Faculty & Research | News | Undergraduate Program | Graduate Program | Courses | Seminar Series | Contact Us|

 Doctor of Philosophy

 The primary goal of the department's doctoral program is to

 develop independent, creative research scientists.
 This is

-accomplished through research training, graduate-level courses, seminars, and
+accomplished through research training, graduate-level courses,

 Graduate credit for a course requires a grade of B- or better.
 A